-A new course evaluation system was implemented in the Winter 2021 term, we will be using a new course evaluation system, EvaluationKit.
-This replaces the previous customization workflow.
-EvaluationKit also allows section instructors to begin adding questions much earlier in the term, beginning in week 4.
+A new course evaluation system was implemented in the Winter 2021 term, replacing the previous customization workflow.
+The new system allows section instructors to begin adding questions much earlier in the term, beginning in week 4.

-In EvaluationKit, you will still select questions from a question bank.
-An important difference in EvaluationKit is questions added will be repeated for all section instructors on the Section feedback form regardless of who adds the questions.
+In the new system, you will still select questions from a question bank.
+An important difference is questions added will be repeated for all section instructors on the Section feedback form regardless of who adds the questions.
 If you are teaching in a course with a team of section instructors, we recommend collaborating together on which questions you want to add for all of the instructors.

 How To Add Additional Questions to Your Section Feedback Form

 You can also request a demo/tutorial or attend drop-in hours during the customization period.

 Find resources and support for graduate students and TAs.